-Partnering with the Registry
+Partnering with the Registry to run Studies

 The UK Vedolizumab Real Life Experience Study in Inflammatory Bowel Disease (VEST) aims to gather outcomes data on vedolizumab in a real-world clinical setting.
 Hospitals across the UK are currently participating and the study is open to new sites.
 Eligible patients have to be adults who are due to start vedolizumab in standard care.
 Data is obtained from the patient’s own reported outcomes, clinical assessments and the medical notes including disease characterisation, medications, previous history and blood test results.